According the inventor and maker of the TCVJ coupling, a minimum angle of two degrees

 For a given direction of the incoming torque, the load on the spherical pantograph mechanism of the PatCVJ coupling is permanently at the same direction; the spherical pantograph remains permanently "bent" at the same direction, and remains permanently loaded, even when the PatCVJ operates with the shafts at a straight line.

-This is so, because the three yokes of the "main set of yokes" of the PatCVJ coupling never get coplanar.
+This is so, because the pivot axes A1 and A2 of the PatCVJ coupling never get coaxial.

 This way, in the PatCVJ there are not "forbidden angles" between the shafts, like the -2 degrees to +2 degrees angle interval wherein the TCVJ wears rapidly.
 On the contrary, the operation with the shafts at, or near, a straight line is the most efficient and reliable for the PatCVJ.